Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Can you mix whey protein with coconut milk?
 Yes, mixing whey with coconut milk adds healthy fat to your protein shake keeping you full for longer.
 Sweetened coconut milk is good around a workout but otherwise unsweetened is best, especially if you’re in a weight loss phase.
 Choose a brand with 5g of fat or less.
 If you are trying to gain mass, up to 10g is okay.

-With that said, before you start mixing whey protein with coconut milk, you should know the pros and cons, and how to do it properly for optimal results.
+With that said, before you start mixing whey protein powder with coconut milk, you should know the pros and cons, and how to do it properly for optimal results.

 In this article you will learn: